 An ancient Chinese practice, QiGong focuses on healing the body, mind, and spirit as one.
 The active movements are considered to be Yang energy, while the sitting and still meditations are considered Yin energy.

 QiGong, in its traditional sense, is a complex technique meant to provide full-body, mind, and spirit healing.
 It is meant to be learned in a particular order, however, many contemporary practitioners customize and individualize their practice.

 How To Do QiGong Meditation

 Because QiGong involves specific movements and breaths, it’s helpful to find a teacher to guide you.
-There are many books, videos and online courses they can guide you through the deaf-teaching process as well.
+There are many books, videos, and online courses that can guide you through the deaf-teaching process as well.